-4.1.8 The laboratory shall demonstrate allelic sizing precision and calling accuracy of the new STR test kit and capillary electrophoresis instrument through repeatability and reproducibility studies.

-4.1.9 The laboratory shall determine the susceptibility of the genotyping process to the introduction and detection of exogenous DNA by documenting allelic drop-in and contamination through the evaluation of controls (i.e., reagent blanks, negative and positive amplification controls) and samples with known genotypes.
-The laboratory shall document drop-in and contamination events and calculate drop-in rates in accordance with their ts quality system.

-4.1.10 The validation study results shall be used to determine the standard operating procedure of the laboratory for this kit.
-Verification of the laboratory's newly established standard operating procedures using the new STR test kit shall be performed shall conduct studies utilizing known and casework-like samples with a range of sample types representative of those regularly analyzed expected to be encountered by the testing laboratory.

-4.1.10.1 The laboratory shall compare the results to previous results of known and casework-like samples, where applicable.

-4.1.10.24.1.9.1 This study shallshould minimally include processing a set of samples using all DNA extraction and quantification chemistries utilized by the laboratory to verify compatibility with the new STR test kit.

-4.1.9.2 The results of these studies shall be used to evaluate the thresholds and other parameters that have been established during previous studies and where possible, address the limitations of the protocols to be included in the standard operating procedures for this kit.
+- 4.1.8 The laboratory shall demonstrate allelic sizing precision and calling accuracy of the new STR test kit and capillary electrophoresis instrument through repeatability and reproducibility studies. - 4.1.9 The laboratory shall determine the susceptibility of the genotyping process to the introduction and detection of exogenous DNA by documenting allelic drop-in and contamination through the evaluation of controls (i.e., reagent blanks, negative and positive amplification controls) and samples with known genotypes.
+The laboratory shall document contamination events and calculate drop-in rates in accordance with its quality system. - 4.1.9.1 The laboratory shall conduct studies utilizing known and casework-like samples with a range of sample types representative of those expected to be encountered by the testing laboratory.
+This study should minimally include processing a set of samples using all DNA extraction and quantification chemistries utilized by the laboratory to verify compatibility with the new STR test kit. - 4.1.9.2 The results of these studies shall be used to evaluate the thresholds and other parameters that have been established during previous studies and where possible, address the limitations of the protocols to be included in the standard operating procedures for this kit.